A parameterized surface in 3D space is the image of a function

 • Graph: upward (positive -component), or downward.

-Some surfaces (the Möbius strip) are non-orientable — they have no consistent global choice of normal.
-Vector Calculus and Complex Analysis stays with orientable surfaces; the standard ones are.
+Some surfaces (the Möbius strip) are non-orientable: no consistent global choice of normal.
+We stay with orientable surfaces; the standard ones are.

 In context